multiversx/mx-sdk-dapp/README.md

 #### 4.3 Using the Notifications Feed

-The Notifications Feed is a component that displays session transactions in a list.
-It is initialized in the `initApp` method and can be accessed via `NotificationManager.getInstance()`.
+The Notifications Feed is a component that displays **session transactions** in a list.
+Internally it gets initialized in the `initApp` method.
+It can be accessed via the `NotificationManager.getInstance()` method.
+Once the user logs out of the dApp, all transactions displayed by the Notifications Feed are removed from the store.
+Note that you can switch between toast notifications and Notifications Feed by pressing the View All button above the current pending transaction toast in the UI.

 ```typescript
 const notificationManager = NotificationManager.getInstance();